caisak/Laboration-1/README.md

 No installation needed, open in browser by clicking the link [here](https://caisak.github.io/Laboration-1/)

 ## Assignment
 This is the first JavaScript assignment in the JavaScript Basics course.
-The assignment is to create a text based interactive experience where the user can make changes in a world.
-These changes can be anything from going to another room or picking up items to talking to NPCs.
+The assignment is to create a text based interactive experience where the user can interact inside a world.
+The interaction can be anything from going to another room or picking up items to talking to NPCs.

 ## Specific requirements for a passing grade:
 * Prompt is used to ask the user for commands